Fundraising and philanthropy

 Philanthropy Australia is the national peak body for philanthropy and is a not-for-profit membership organisation.
 Its members are trusts and foundations, families and individuals who want to make a difference through their own philanthropy and to encourage others to become philanthropists.
 Its mission is to represent, grow and inspire an effective and robust philanthropic sector for the community.

-Philanthropy Australia provides a great range of resources, some freely available on its website as well as a range of paid professional development.
+Philanthropy Australia provides a great range of resources, some freely available on its website as well as a range of professional development & learning.

 What other useful organisations can I access?